 Upon request of a parent of a student who receives special education services, a staff member, or a board member, state law requires the district to place video and audio recording equipment in a classroom in which the student spends at least 50 percent of his or her instructional day, referred to in the law as a self-contained classroom.
 The majority of students in this type of classroom must also be students who receive special education services.
 Before the district places a video camera in a classroom or other setting in which your child receives special education services, the district will provide notice to you.
 Please speak directly with the principal for further information or to request the installation and operation of this equipment.

 [See EHBAF(LOCAL).]

 VISITORS TO THE SCHOOL (ALL GRADE LEVELS)

 GENERAL VISITORS

 Parents and others are welcome to visit district schools.
-For the safety of those within the school and to avoid disruption of instructional time, all visitors must first report to the main office and must comply with all applicable district policies and procedures.
-When arriving on campus, all parents and other visitors should be prepared to show identification.
+For the safety of those within the school and to avoid disruption of instructional time, all visitors must: